 Children start to understand money by age three and begin to develop lifelong financial habits at around age seven.
-So just as we’re teaching them to read and write and be kind, they’re likely ready to learn about finances too.
+So just as we’re teaching them to read and write and be kind, they’re likely ready to learn about financial literacy too.
 And it may be one of their most important life lessons.
+Instilling strong money management skills early on can set them up for a lifetime of financial well-being.
 Here are a few tips on how and when to encourage financial awareness in kids.

 1. Start Young